 In conjunction, with scholarships to study classical ballet training at

-the Nutmeg Conservatory for the Arts in the late 80's, Stephen Apatow was asked
+the Nutmeg Conservatory for the Arts in the late 80's, Stephen Michael Apatow was asked

 by artistic director Sharon Dante (YouTube: PM Magazine, 1984) to incorporate a specialized program to optimize classical ballet based alignment mechanics.